Kansas City Police Department: Black Lives Matter protests 2020

 A viral video in 2020 circulated on Twitter showing KCPD officers assaulting nonviolent protesters, bringing national attention to the department.

 Two officers were indicted in 2020 for felony assault committed during an arrest for trespassing that was recorded in a widely shared video.
 The videographer was ticketed and convicted of failure to obey a lawful order after being told to stop recording; he was later pardoned by the mayor.

 During the 2020 George Floyd protests, KCPD fired chemical agents, such as pepper spray, at protesters.
 In wake of these crowd control measures, civil rights groups have called for the resignation of Chief Smith, who defended the officers' actions.
 An activist who was arrested after stepping off the sidewalk is suing the officers who used pepper spray on him and his daughter for excessive force.
 An officer involved was later charged with misdemeanor assault for spraying pepper spray in the teen's face.
 Over 150 protesters were arrested during the summer's events and all non-violent charges were dropped by city council ordinance.

+Shooting of Ralph Yarl and quick release of shooter

+On April 13, 2023, 16-year old Ralph Yarl was shot while mistakenly approaching the home of Andrew D. Lester.
+Yarl went to the residence thinking it was the correct house to pickup his siblings.
+The accused shooter, Lester, was detained and released by KCPD hours later, while Yarl was hospitalized.
+Kansas City Mayor Quinton Lucas extended his sympathies to Yarl and his family as did Kansas City Police Chief Stacey Graves.
+Yarl's family retained civil rights attorney Benjamin Crump shortly after the shooting, who stated that there was "no excuse" for the release of the suspect and demanded swift action.

+On April 17, 2023, 85-year old Andrew Lester was arrested for the shooting.
+He is charged with armed criminal action and first-degree assault, which is the equivalent of attempted murder in Missouri.
+The Clay County district attorney stated that there was a "racial component" to the shooting.